 So, at the end of last year I bought a Belgian waffle iron on a whim.
 It was on sale at our local supermarket.
-We already own a German waffle iron, which makes delicate heart shaped waffles (my vanilla waffle recipe is perfect for it), but there is just something about big, chunky Belgian waffles.
+We already own a German waffle iron, which makes delicate heart shaped waffles, but there is just something about big, chunky Belgian waffles.
 And really, you can never own too many waffle irons, right?

 Anyway, in the spirit of it not just turning in to another one of those kitchen gadgets that end up sitting in the cupboard gathering dust, I put it to work right away, and we’ve had waffles for breakfast every weekend this year so far.
 I’ve been experimenting with different recipes, all of which have been yummy, but the family favourite to date are these deliciously moist banana oat waffles.
 And as well as being gluten free (though you can use regular oats too), they are also made without refined sugar and without dairy.
 So no reason to feel guilty about having these for breakfast.
 Not that I would.

 - 3 cups gluten free oats

 - 3 large eggs, beaten

 - the insides of 1 vanilla bean pod

 - Blitz the oats in a blender (I did it in several batches because I just have a small hand blender, or you can use a food processor if you have one) until they resemble course flour.
 Mix in the oats, baking powder and cinnamon in a bowl.